 Scottish Upland Sheep Support Scheme full guidance

-This is an old version of the page
+This is an old version of the page Date published: 25 August, 2016 Date superseded: 19 January, 2017

-This is and old version of this page

-Date published: 31 August, 2015

-Date superseded: 25 August, 2016

-Updates to last version

-- Claiming subsidy section: paper applications should be sent to RPID's Inverness office

-- Claiming subsidy section: clarification on how the paper form should be completed

-- Penalties section: clarification of level five penalties, as well as the penalties for false declaration
+For recent changes to this guidance, please see the bottom of the page .

 Table of Contents

 Introduction

-Eligibility

 Claiming subsidy

 Claim period

 Retention period

+Retention Locations

+Declaring and claiming eligible ewe hoggs

+Eligibility

 Withdrawals

 Natural circumstances losses

 Force majeure / exceptional circumstances

 Eligibility checks

-Sheep inspections
+Inspections

 Penalties

 Declarations and undertakings

 Payments

 Our targets

 Information about you and your payments

 Appeals and complaints

 Legal base

+Recent changes

 Previous versions

 Download guidance

 Introduction

 These notes cover the Scottish Upland Sheep Support Scheme.
 Please read them carefully so you understand the rules of the scheme.

 If you have any questions or concerns, please get in touch with your local area office.

 Contact us

+To obtain movement document forms please get in touch with your local area office, or contact SAMU by telephone on 0845 601 7597, fax on 01387 274 457 or e mail at samu@gov.scot

+You can also view the movements notified on and off your holding by registering with ScotEID.

+ScotEID

 Overview of scheme

-• this scheme gives direct support to help maintain sheep flocks in farm businesses reliant on poorer quality rough grazing found in Scotland's Basic Payment Region three.
+- this scheme gives direct support to help maintain sheep flocks in farm businesses reliant on poorer quality rough grazing found in Scotland's Basic Payment Region three.
 It has an annual budget of €8 million.
 Payments in sterling will depend on the exchange rate in force at the time

 - eligible animals must be retained on your holding (including away winterings) from 17 October in the year of claim to 31 March in the following year

-- we pay on ewe hoggs born on Scottish holdings which rely on poor quality rough grazing found in Scotland's Basic Payment Region three
+- we pay on ewe hoggs (female sheep) born on Scottish holdings which rely on poor quality rough grazing found in Scotland's Basic Payment Region three

-- animals must be less than 12 months old at the start of the retention period
+- the ewe hoggs must be less than 12 months old at the start of the retention period

 - businesses that rely on poor quality rough grazing are defined as those which have: a) 80 per cent or more of their agricultural land in Scotland's Basic Payment Region three and b) no more than 200 hectares of good quality agricultural land in Scotland's Basic Payment Region one

 - claims can be made between 1 September and 16 October each year.

 - you must maintain a flock register and keep it up to date.
 In addition, you must comply with the Sheep and Goats (Records, Identification and Movement) (Scotland) Order 2009

 Registering with Rural Payments and Services

 To apply for this scheme, you must register with our new system.
 Even businesses who were previously registered with us must re-register.

 You can find out more about how to register here

-Eligibility

-Producers and agents

-Individuals, companies, a partnerships, or a group of these can all claim from this scheme.

-You can give an agent authority to act for you and sign your claim form.
-If you use an agent, you must authorise them to act for you.

-You can do this online by creating an account with Rural Payments and Services and logging in.

-Alternatively, you can download and complete Form PF05 - Business Mandate.

-PF05 - Business mandate

-You can also get this form from your local area office.
+Claiming subsidy

+Maximum number of claims

+There is no limit to the number of claims you can make.